US: +1 512 898-9222

 Contact Asia Actual for assistance with your medical device registration in the Philippines or to confirm the cost and time lines that apply to your specific devices of interest.
-Asia Actual has experienced, top level consultants in the Philippines to manage the application, importing, and post-market surveillance needs.
+Asia Actual has experienced, bi-lingual consultants in the Philippines to manage the application, importing, and post-market surveillance needs.

 “During this transitory time through 2023, it can be difficult to understand what requirements are currently being applied.
 We can help.”